COVID-19: Coronavirus impacts spread across mining sector - Canadian Mining Journal

 Siros Resources has started a first-phase 2,000-metre drill program at its remote Aquilon gold project in Eeyou Istchee James Bay, Que.
 Preventive measures are in place for members of the technical team and contractors working in the field.

-Looking for information on how Covid-19 will affect the markets?
+Looking for information on how COVID-19 will affect the markets?
 Check out these recent pieces:

 From Mining.com: Mining moderately exposed to effects of coronavirus.

-From Canadian Mining Journal: Covid-19 weighs on mining outlook for 2020.
+From Canadian Mining Journal: COVID-19 weighs on mining outlook for 2020.

 From The Northern Miner: Investment bankers weigh in on coronavirus impact.